 Does anyone know if Discipline without Stress is ever implemented in high school?
 I teach high school Leadership classes and I think high schoolers need these things even more immediately than little ones.
 The real world is going to require self-discipline of them, real soon!
 Raising their responsibility is exactly what high school kids need.
 Most of the discussions I hear about the system seemed aimed at younger children, though presumably they should be applicable to older students as well.
 I would like any tips, or even encouragement for using this discipline approach in high school.

-When introducing the Disicpline without Stress Hierarchy, I assume that I should focus on one level at a time.
+When introducing the Levels of Development, I assume that I should focus on one level at a time.
 Do I start with Level A or Level D?

 To me, it makes sense to begin with Level A and end with D; I want to end on a positive and inspiring note!

-Would it be best to introduce one new level a week, or one new level a day, while revisiting the previous levels?
+Would it be best to introduce one new level each week, or one new level each day, while revisiting the previous levels?

 I was wondering if the behavior standards listed by Marshall (A = anarchy, etc.) are confusing